An inguinal hernia repair can be carried out as either open surgery or laparoscopic (keyhole) surgery.

 The choice of technique for inguinal hernia repair largely depends on:

-- your general health – elderly people or people in bad health may be too weak or frail to safely have a general anaesthetic, so open surgery using local anaesthetic may be advised
+- your general health – older people or people in bad health may be too weak or frail to safely have a general anaesthetic, so open surgery using local anaesthetic may be advised

 - the experience of your surgeon – open surgery is more common than keyhole surgery, and not all surgeons have enough experience in keyhole techniques

-Recent guidance from the British Hernia Society advises to repair most primary single-sided hernias (those appearing for the first time on just one side) using the open technique.
+The British Hernia Society recommends using the open technique to repair most primary single-sided hernias (those appearing for the first time on just one side).

-Keyhole techniques are usually only recommended for recurrent or bilateral hernias.
+Keyhole techniques are usually recommended for recurrent or bilateral hernias.

 NHS waiting times

-If your GP refers you to a consultant for specialist treatment, such as surgery, you have the right to start treatment within 18 weeks.
+If a GP refers you to a consultant for specialist treatment, such as surgery, you have the right to start treatment within 18 weeks.

 You may be able to book your hospital appointment through the NHS e-Referral Service while you're still in the GP surgery.